skrattaren/apf.rst/apf.rst

 + [p.
 123] "They stared into the abyss, which didn't stare back."

   A famous quotation from Nietzsche: "If you gaze for long into an abyss, the abyss gazes also into you."
-(From "`Beyond Good and Evil`_".)
+(From **Beyond Good and Evil**.)

 + [p.
 126] "She pushed gently until her toes were pointed at the sky and she was doing a handstand on the edge."

-  Agnes is imitating Lara Croft, hero of the hugely successful "`Tomb Raider`_" series of video games.
+  Agnes is imitating Lara Croft, hero of the hugely successful **Tomb Raider** series of video games.
 Terry admits to being a Lara fan.

 + [p.
 128] "'Oh, that's the witch,' said Nanny.
 'She's not a problem.'"